Eat the Rainbow!

 Fancy a little bit on the side?
 No, that’s not enough!
 Make sure you fill half your plate with brightly coloured vegetables (2).
 Go on, treat yourself! 😊

 Will you take on my challenge?
-My family completed the challenge within 48 hours.
-Can you?
-Eat 20 different types of fruit and vegetables in less than 48 hours?
+It’s a 7 day challenge to eat as many different coloured fruits and vegetables as possible!
+Eat a minimum of 20 different types of fruit and vegetables.
 As part of the challenge you have to eat all the colours of the rainbow too.

 My kids tried to think of all the fruits and veg that they could.
 Their list below should get you off to a good start – have fun!
 Eat the rainbow!